 We have a large multidisciplinary team comprising of Radiologists, Radiographers, Sonographers, Senior Nurses, Imaging Assistants, Administrators and Porters.
 Patients will always receive a friendly and professional welcome.
 We pride ourselves in delivering a patient focussed service with a maximum waiting time of four weeks for most routine examinations.

-The CT department has two GE scanners, Discovery HD with the latest dual energy capabilities and an OPTIMA 660 with organ dose modulation.
+The CT department has 3 GE scanners, Discovery HD with the latest dual energy capabilities and an OPTIMA 660 with organ dose modulation and a relocatable scanner- GE revolution.
+We are just installing a GE Frontier as part of the ED redevelopment.
 We carry out a large range of CT examinations including colonography studies and cardiac scanning.
 CT is open 7 days per week:

-The department has two MRI scanners carrying out a large range of examinations.
+The department has three MRI scanners carrying out a large range of examinations.
 MRI is open 7 days a week:

 General Medical Ultrasound